 (b) any instrument under section 69(5), (6) or (7); and

-(c) any agreement under section 67 or 103; and
+(c) any agreement under section 67; and

 (d) any instrument varying or revoking an instrument referred to in either paragraph (a) or (b).

 (4) It is sufficient compliance with the requirements of subsection (2) or (3) if the Minister enters a copy of the title, special prospecting authority or instrument in the Register.